cocos/cocos-engine/native/docs/LINTER_AUTOFIX_GUIDE.md

     Also note that by invoking `clang-tidy`, this is an unavoidably time-consuming process.

-* For `clang-format` issues, there will be no in-place editor suggestions, but all issues are strictly auto-fixable, and if the environment set up above goes smoothly, it is as simple as executing the `Format Document` command.
+* For `clang-format` issues, there are no in-place editor suggestions, but all issues are strictly auto-fixable, and if the environment set up above goes smoothly, it is as simple as executing the `Format Document` command.
 (By default `Shift + Alt + F` on Windows)

     ![](imgs/format.png)

-    This functionality is provided by the `cland` extension too.
+    This functionality is provided by the `clangd` extension too.

     ![](imgs/auto-format.gif)